ugoertz/kombilo/doc/manual.rst

 1,000 - 2,000 SGF files per database; that should be fine on almost every system.
 If you have a lot of memory, you can experiment with larger databases to increase performance.
-For databases with ten thousands of games, the "finalizing" will take quite some time (a few minutes for the 70,000 GoGoD games on my laptop), so please be patient.
+For databases with ten thousands of games, the "finalizing" will take quite some time (a minute or two for the 85,000 GoGoD games on my laptop), so please be patient.

 Kombilo will create several database files: ``kombilo.db``, ``kombilo.da``, and if you use the hashing algorithms, also ``kombilo.db1`` and